Chicken (Scheme implementation): Features

-Chicken supports most of R5RS standard Scheme, but it also adds a few nonstandard features which are not available in all Scheme implementations.
+CHICKEN supports almost the full R5RS and R7RS small standards of Scheme, but it also adds a few nonstandard features which are not available in all Scheme implementations.

 Foreign function interface

-Chicken compiling to C makes it possible to inject custom C code into the compiled result, which eases integrating with C libraries.
+CHICKEN compiling to C makes it possible to inject custom C code into the compiled result, which eases integrating with C libraries.
 Its foreign function interface supports converting back and forth between most built-in C types and corresponding Scheme objects.

 Also, extension libraries exist for interfacing to Python, Lua, and Java, via Java Native Interface (JNI) or a bridge.

 Cross-compiling

 It is relatively easy to cross-compile Scheme code to another platform (for example for embedded use on a device).

-To make cross-compiling possible for Scheme code, Chicken imposes a model of separate compiling: A compiled module consists of two shared libraries.
+To make cross-compiling possible for Scheme code, CHICKEN imposes a model of separate compiling: A compiled module consists of two shared libraries.
 One library contains the actual code which will be used at runtime (compiled for the target platform), and the other is an import module, which will be used to load the code which runs at compile-time (on the host platform), such as procedural macro code.

-The Chicken compiler can also be easily cross-compiled.
+The CHICKEN compiler can also be easily cross-compiled.
 After translation to C has been achieved, one can simply use a C compiler which is set up to build for another platform.

 Modules and macros

-Since version 4, Chicken has a built-in module system and support for low-level hygienic macros through explicit renaming macros (before version 4, this was available through an add-on library).
+Since version 4, CHICKEN has a built-in module system and support for low-level hygienic macros through explicit renaming macros (before version 4, this was available through an add-on library).
 Standard syntax-rules macros are also supported, and implicit renaming macros, which is basically a reversed version of explicit renaming.

 This mechanism trades performance for convenience.
 Each identifier not explicitly injected as unhygienic will be automatically renamed to avoid name capture.
 The performance cost occurs because implicit renaming requires the macro-expander to retraverse the expressions two more times.
 This cost is paid at expansion time, so a macro author must consider if longer compiling times are acceptable.

 Remote debugger

-Since version 4.11, Chicken comes shipped with a debugger named Feathers.
+Since version 4.11, CHICKEN comes shipped with a debugger named Feathers (moved to an egg in CHICKEN 6).
 When Scheme code is compiled with the needed debugging option, debugging events are injected at specific points in the code.
 These are implemented as calls to a C function, which is relatively low-overhead when not actually debugging the code.
 When debugging, it will try to make a TCP connection to a Feathers server process, possibly on a different machine.
 The process is halted, the user may set breakpoints and start the program.
 Then, when the breakpoint is hit, the client (process being debugged) enters a command loop, which allows interrogation of the client, to read out variables, or mutate them.